kleber-code/ushka/docs/api/request.md

-# Request
+# 📥 The `Request` Object: Your App's Incoming Mail! 📧

-The `Request` object holds all information about an incoming HTTP request.
-To use it, simply type-hint it in your route function, and Ushka's dependency injection system will provide it.
+The `Request` object is your direct line to all information about an incoming HTTP request.
+To use it, simply type-hint it in your route function, and Ushka's dependency injection system will hand it over.
+Easy as pie.

 ```python
 from ushka import Ushka, Request